VictorKoffed/Projekt-Android/README.md

 1. Translate app to english
 2. Fix  banner to Bean, Method och grinder with a fitting background
-3. Fix shadows to homescreen boxes
-4. Fix buttons and some text have the app brown color
+4. Fix buttons and some text have the app brown color (DCC7AA)

 ##  ToDo List